htobin/geth-dev-main/README.md

     }

 # Genesis file structure: genesis.json
 This is the genesis file which is used by the boot node and gives all of the conditions that are given at the start of the network.
-For example it can indicate which block to start at along with
+The genesis file is generated when main.py is ran.

     "config": {
         "chainId": 666666,
             - the ID of the blockchain is used by other nodes to identify which blockchain they are using to perform work

         *All fields below are used to indicate which block is the first block, the details of the different types of blocks are beyond the scope of this project*

         "homesteadBlock": 0,
         "eip150Block": 0,